mobmad/java-spring-session-concurrency-experiment/README.md

  trace them easier.

 ## Preliminary results
-Instance/autowired/sessionmutex all seem to work the same and as intended.
+Instance/autowired seem to work the same and as intended.
 As the screenshot shows, no more than one request is processed in parallell pr. user.
 Compare this with "no sync" to see the difference.
+Using sessionmutex works most of the time, but randomly fails (at least in Jetty) with one of these:

+* java.lang.IllegalStateException: Problem scavenging sessions
+* java.lang.IllegalStateException: No SessionManager

 [MORE RESEARCH NEEDED]